School Improvement Grants 1003(g)

 School Improvement Grants (SIG) under section 1003(g) of the ESEA are used to improve student achievement in Title I schools identified as Priority Schools.
 These grants are targeted to support implementation of the fundamental changes needed to turn around some of New York's lowest-achieving schools.

-Priority will be given to LEAs that demonstrate through their application the strongest commitment and capacity to fully implement the four intervention models - turnaround, restart, school closure, and transformation - and raise student achievement in each priority school.
+The primary purpose of the School Improvement Grant is to provide Local Educational Agencies (LEAs) with an opportunity to support the implementation of a whole-school change model in its Priority Schools.
+Grants are awarded to LEAs that demonstrate through their applications the strongest commitment and capacity to fully implement the four intervention models - turnaround, restart, school closure, and transformation - and raise student achievement in each Priority School.

 1003(g) School Improvement Grant (SIG) Priority Schools List Waiver: notice of and opportunity to comment on proposed waiver to be requested: